The Constitution of the Edinburgh University Theatre Company

 c) Contradiction: If a section of the PGs contradicts this Constitution, then this Constitution shall take precedence.
 The Committee must remove the contradiction as soon as possible, which may involve proposing amendment of the PGs or this Constitution.

 d) Exceptions: The Committee may suspend a section of the PGs if it is in the interests of the EUTC as a whole to do so.
-This suspension must be of fixed duration and not extend beyond the next GM.
+This suspension must be of fixed duration and not extend beyond the next GM. - Calendar: After Company consultation, the Committee (led by the Productions Manager) shall produce a provisional calendar for the coming year.
+Time in each available room (including preparation time, if relevant) shall be divided between the following:

 a) Company-selected shows, whose proposal process is defined in Article 6B.